These remodeling do’s and don'ts could help you make the most of your home—and potentially even increase its resale value

-HAVE ALL THOSE HOME IMPROVEMENT SHOWS got you thinking about renovating your kitchen, or knocking down some walls and expanding your living room?
+HAVE ALL OF THOSE HOME IMPROVEMENT SHOWS got you thinking about renovating your kitchen, or knocking down some walls and expanding your living room?
 You’re not alone.
-In fact, in 2017, homeowners will spend an estimated $317 billion on home improvements and repairs, up 6.7% over last year.
-Their motivations are generally twofold: to make their lives a little nicer by enhancing the space they live in, and to protect their home’s value.
+In fact, in 2019, homeowners are expected to spend an estimated $350 billion on home improvements and repairs, up 5% over last year.
+1 Their motivations are generally twofold: to make their lives a little nicer by enhancing the space they live in, and to protect their home’s value.

-In addition, homeowners are frequently more willing—and able—to tap their residence’s equity with housing prices rising.
-And the right kind of home renovation can help make your home worth more.
-But it’s worth keeping in mind that even a moderately ambitious renovation project can be expensive and time consuming.
+In addition, homeowners are frequently more willing—and able—to tap their residence’s equity with housing prices rising in many areas.
+And the right kind of renovation can help make your home worth more.
+But keep in mind that even a moderately ambitious renovation project can be expensive and time-consuming.

 Renovate or not?

 First, check out comparable homes in your area.
 Would your home suffer by comparison if you put it up for sale?
 How many bathrooms and bedrooms do they have, on average?
 Do most have gourmet kitchens and finished basements?
 If you decide you want—or need—to keep up with the Joneses, then do a little research to see how likely it is that you’ll be able to recoup the cost of your proposed renovation when you sell your home.
-(The chart below can help.)
+(The slideshow below can help.)
 How much would it matter to you if you couldn’t eventually recoup those costs?

 Even expensive renovations don’t always make up for their costs when you put your home on the market.

 Putting in that gourmet kitchen might make your house the most expensive on your block if you try to recoup the cost when you sell.
-Even expensive renovations don’t always make up for their costs when you put your home on the market.
-According to Remodeling 2017 Cost vs. Value Report (costvsvalue.com), for instance, you are likely to recapture only 65.3% of what you spend on a major kitchen remodel.
+Even expensive renovations don’t always make up for their cost when you put your home on the market.
+According to Remodeling magazine’s 2019 Cost vs. Value Report, for instance, you are likely to recapture only 62.1% of what you spend on a major kitchen remodel.
 2

 Decided to go ahead?
 Now, how will you pay for the renovation?